 ** All photos will be attributed.
 The slideshow looks cleaner without watermarks, but watermarked photos are fine as long as people can see the photo well.
 In a video format, text with your name will be positioned over the bottom of the photo, and photos may appear cropped as they move across the video frame, so please keep that in mind.

-§ If you don’t feel comfortable including the city name, just include the location details you are comfortable sharing.
+§ If you don’t feel comfortable including a city name, just include the location details you are comfortable sharing.